 Where do I Turn my Water off?

-We have lost count of the number of houses we have been to where the customer has no idea how to turn their water off in an emergency.
+We have lost count of the number of homes we have been to where the customer has no idea how to turn their water off in an emergency.
+This is one of those life skills that is much easier to learn before you actually need it.

 In fact, we recommend that you start a routine of checking regularly, just in case.
 Check out our post on Regular Home Maintenance.
+If you regularly practice for just such a scenario, give yourself a congratulatory pat on the back and move onto another topic.

 If you’re not sure, or only have a vague idea, it might be worth reading a little bit further.